Dr Rebecca Kosick

 11, Woodland Road

 Craig Savage works on the lyrics of Bob Dylan.
 He is editor of the journal special issue, ‘Things Have Changed’: Essays for Bob Dylan at Seventy (Equinox, 2013).
-In 2011, he was co-convener of The Seven Ages of Dylan, an international conference held to mark Bob Dylan's seventieth birthday; the conference was covered by The Guardian, The Times and The Telegraph.
+In 2011, he was co-convener, with Daniel Karlin, of The Seven Ages of Dylan, an international conference held to mark Bob Dylan's seventieth birthday; the conference was covered by The Guardian, The Times and The Telegraph.
 His latest publication, 'Bob Dylan's American Adam,' appeared in the journal American Notes and Queries in 2017.